Indian Institute Library

 The Indian Institute Library is a dependent library of the Bodleian and part of the University of Oxford in Oxford, England.
 Opened in 1886, the library specialises in the history and culture of South Asia, Tibet and the Himalayas.
 The Indian Institute and its library were originally based in the building on the corner of Holywell and Catte Street.
 It was subsequently occupied by the History Faculty and History Faculty Library.
-(The History Faculty moved to a location on George Street in 2007, and the History Faculty Library moved to the Bodleian's Radcliffe Camera in Aug 2012).
-Traces of the building's original function are still visible, including the gilded weathervane which depicts an elephant with a howdah.
+(The History Faculty moved first to a location on George Street in 2007 and then to the Schwarzman Centre for the Humanities in 2026; the History Faculty Library moved to the Bodleian's Radcliffe Camera in 2012).

-In 1968, the library was relocated to a newly constructed 'penthouse' on the roof of the New Bodleian building.
+In 1968, the library was relocated to a newly constructed 'penthouse' on the roof of the Weston Library.
 The move was not without controversy, since the original building had been constructed with the express intention of providing a permanent home to the institute.

 The library remains on the top floor of the Bodleian, which results in the strange situation of a lending library being based within a reference library.
 The library's collection is of international importance and includes over 100,000 volumes.
 Around 60% of these are catalogued on OLIS, the Oxford University library catalogue.
 Anyone wishing to use the library must either be a student at the University of Oxford, or obtain a reader's card from the Bodleian Library.
 The library's reading room was closed on September 10, 2010.
 To access the books, readers have to request their delivery to other reading rooms of the Bodleian library.

 The Oxford Centre for Hindu Studies (OCHS) also houses an extensive collection, which is accessed through the Bodeian catalogue, but housed at the OCHS in Magdalen Street Oxford.
 Some of its collection is available to borrow.